westonea252/KillerHomeLab/SQL2019-AlwaysOn/README.md

 - sql2DGlastdataoctet.
 Enter the desired last IP octet for SQL VM2's Data NIC'S Default Gateway (Example:  1).
 - Location.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
-- Sub DNS Domain.
+- SubDNSDomain.
 OPTIONALLY, enter a valid DNS Sub Domain.
 (Example:  sub1. or sub1.sub2.
 This entry must end with a DOT )
-- Sub DNS BaseDN.
+- SubDNSBaseDN.
 OPTIONALLY, enter a valid DNS Sub Base DN.
 (Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )
-- Net Bios Domain.
+- NetBiosDomain.
 Enter a valid Net Bios Domain Name (Example:  sub1).
-- Internal Domain.
+- InternalDomain.
 Enter a valid Internal Domain (Exmaple:  killerhomelab)
 - TLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
+- DC1OSVersion.
+Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 1 OS Version
+- ToolsOSVersion.  elect 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Tools OS Version
+- DC1VMSize.
+Enter a Valid VM Size based on which Region the VM is deployed.
+- ToolsVMSize.
+Enter a Valid VM Size based on which Region the VM is deployed.
 - SQLVMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.